The

 výstup - exit

-přestupní stanice -transfer
+přestupní stanice - transfer station

 Placený prostor, označte si jízdenku - Paid area, validate your ticket